animir/node-rate-limiter-flexible/README.md

 * `storeClient` `Required` Have to be `redis`, `ioredis`, `memcached`, `mongodb`, `pg`, `mysql2`, `mysql` or any other related pool or connection.

 * `inmemoryBlockOnConsumed` `Default: 0` Against DDoS attacks.
-Blocked key isn't checked by requesting Redis, MySQL or Mongo.
+Blocked key does not increment counter in Redis, MySQL, Mongo, etc., so malicious requests can't overload a storage.
-In-memory blocking works in **current process memory**.
+In-memory blocking works in **current process memory**, if process A has blocked a key in memory, it may be still not blocked in memory of process B;

 * `inmemoryBlockDuration` `Default: 0` Block key for `inmemoryBlockDuration` seconds, if `inmemoryBlockOnConsumed` or more points are consumed